Last Updated on February 8, 2021

-Do you love a crunchy muesli?
-Then my healthy homemade granola recipe is perfect for you.
-It is fiber-rich, high in protein, table sugar free, vegan, gluten free and easy to prepare for a clean eating breakfast.
+Do you love crunchy muesli?
+Then my easy homemade granola recipe is perfect for you.
+It is fiber-rich, high in protein, refined sugar-free, vegan, gluten-free and simple to prepare for a clean eating breakfast.

 Is store-bought granola bad for you?

 You probably avoid highly processed, store-bought breakfast options anyway.
-Many cereal blends usually contain a lot of unhealthy sugar, fats and unnecessary ingredients – regardless, if you buy them in a regular supermarket or in a health food store.
+Many cereal blends usually contain a lot of unhealthy white or brown sugar, fats, and unnecessary ingredients – regardless, if you buy them in a regular supermarket or in a health food store.

-Also the store-bought seemingly healthy granola cereals are often overpowered with agave syrup, maple syrup, honey or other sweetener.
-Making your own healthy homemade granola, gives you control over the quality of ingredients, the fiber content and the amount of sweetener.
+Also, the store-bought seemingly healthy granola cereals are often overpowered with agave syrup, maple syrup, honey or other sweeteners.
+Making your own healthy homemade whole grain mix, gives you control over the quality of ingredients, the fiber content and the amount of sweetener.

-It is so easy to create a delicious, high-fiber granola that meets your own preferences by adding the flavors that you love.
+It is so easy to create a batch of granola that is delicious, high-fiber and meets your own preferences by adding the flavors that you love.

 What is granola?